 'My son Dylan and his wife Donna kindly help me out with the things I can't do myself, like shopping and banking.
 Donna does the housework for me too.

 'Dylan helped me to set up direct debits so all my bills go straight out of my account.
 I also set up a standing order to him of £250 a month.
 Donna gets £50 of that for doing the cleaning, and the rest is to cover my food shopping and essentials.

 'My friend told me I should keep a note of what the money's being spent on, as he's had a bad experience in the past.

 'Dylan gives me all the receipts and I keep them and put them in an envelope.
 At the end of the month Donna goes through them with me and adds up the money they've spent.
 If there's anything left over from the £250, they give the change to me in cash, or sometimes I tell them to keep it to give to my grandchildren.

 'It works well, because we all know who's doing what and I know exactly what my money's being spent on.'

-Getting your legal affairs in order While you're making decisions about your money, it's a good idea to also put your legal affairs in order.
+Getting your legal affairs in order

+While you're making decisions about your money, it's a good idea to also put your legal affairs in order.
 This gives you peace of mind that if there comes a time when you can't manage your finances, your needs will be taken care of and your wishes will be respected.

-Powers of attorney A power of attorney gives someone the right to make decisions about your finances or health and care.
+Powers of attorney

+A power of attorney gives someone the right to make decisions about your finances or health and care.
 The role of attorney involves a great deal of responsibility so it's important that you completely trust the person or people you choose.

 An attorney can be a relative, friend, partner or a professional, such as a solicitor.
 Don't let anyone persuade you to give them power of attorney if you're not comfortable doing so.

-Good to know If you have concerns about how your attorney is behaving and suspect they're not behaving as they should, contact the Office of the Public Guardian (page 24) or the equivalent organisation in your country.
-The types of powers of attorney in England and Wales are: - an ordinary power of attorney, which allows your attorney to make financial decisions on your behalf while you still have mental capacity (the ability to make and communicate decisions).
+If you have concerns about how your attorney is behaving and suspect they're not behaving as they should, contact the Office of the Public Guardian (page 24) or the equivalent organisation in your country.
+The types of powers of attorney in England and Wales are:

+- an ordinary power of attorney (OPA), which allows your attorney to make financial decisions on your behalf while you still have mental capacity (the ability to make and communicate decisions).
 This is a temporary measure so is particularly helpful if you were to go into hospital or away on holiday.
-If you lose mental capacity, an ordinary power of attorney is no longer valid.
+If you lose mental capacity, an OPA is no longer valid.
 Contact your local Citizens Advice (page 22) or get advice from a solicitor to set one up. - a lasting power of attorney (LPA), which allows your attorney to make decisions on your behalf if you're unable to do so at some point in the future (or you no longer want to make financial decisions yourself).
 There are two types - one for financial decisions and one for health and care decisions.
 An LPA for health and care decisions can only be used if you lose the ability to make and communicate your own decisions, but an LPA for financial decisions can also be used while you still have mental capacity unless you say otherwise in the document.

 To set up an LPA, you should order forms and an information pack from the Office of the Public Guardian (page 24) or fill them out online.

-The situation is different in Scotland and Northern Ireland.
-Contact Age Scotland or Age NI for more information (page 20).
+The situation is different in Northern Ireland.
+Contact Age NI for more information (page 21).